tapjs/tapjs/cli/index.md

   -t<n> --timeout=<n>         Time out test files after <n> seconds.
                               Defaults to 30, or the value of the TAP_TIMEOUT environment variable.
+                              Setting to 0 allows tests to run forever.

+  -T --no-timeout             Do not time out tests.
+                              Equivalent to --timeout=0

   -h --help                   print this thing you're looking at